rohitmodh/DynamicMappingSystem/README.md

     - `GetMappingRules()`: Reads mapping rules from a JSON file and deserializes them into an internal structure.
 - **MongoFormatConfigProvider**: Similar to `JsonFormatConfigProvider`, but extends functionality to support MongoDB-based configuration sources.
 - **MongoMappingRuleProvider**: Implements the `IMappingProvider` interface to retrieve mapping rules from a MongoDB source, making the system extensible.

+### Map Handler Test Cases (DynamicMappingSystem.Tests)
+-This test suite verifies the functionality of the MapHandler, ensuring correct data transformation across various mapping scenarios.
+The tests also cover edge cases such as missing mapping rules, format definitions, and invalid inputs, ensuring robustness and reliability of the system.

 ### 📂 **Configuration Files (Resources.MappingRules)**
 - **dataformat.json**: Used to validate the source data before mapping and the target data after mapping has been completed.